jaakluo/statfin-pxweb-api/README.md

 <pre>https://pxnet2.stat.fi/PXWeb/api/v1/en/StatFin/asu/ashi/kk/statfin_ashi_pxt_112n.px</pre>

 Table metadata consists of a given table's variables and variables' dimensions, which can be used to either obtain a subset of the table or the full published table.
-A table's numerical variables listed in the *values* list of the *Tiedot* list item.
+A table's numerical variables are listed in the *values* list of the *Tiedot* list item.

 ```
 {